 The Three Stooges Net website includes a listing of the various cast members in the Stooges' shorts, and here's Kenneth MacDonald with the zany trio: http://www.threestooges.net/cast/actor/175/

-Above - MacDonald had found his niche as a slick movie bad guy in the mid 1930s, and above, he's battling with cowboy hero Reb Russell in BORDER VENGEANCE (Willis Kent, 1935).
+Above - MacDonald had found his niche as a slick movie bad guy in the mid 1930s.
+In the above lobby card from BORDER VENGEANCE (Willis Kent, 1935), he's "Flash Purdue" and battling cowboy hero Reb Russell.